Pranjal7852/dps-expressjs-challenge/README.md

 This project came with a custom database schema with projects and reports tables.
 What I found was there are no foreign key relationships defined between them, and id fields are stored as text rather than auto-incrementing integers.
 So I implemented these features to maintain the schema

-# 1. Custom Relationship Handling

-Due to the lack of foreign key constraints, a custom function was implemented to maintain the relationship between the projects and reports tables during data insertion.
+1. Custom Relationship Handling - Due to the lack of foreign key constraints, a custom function was implemented to maintain the relationship between the projects and reports tables during data insertion.

-# 2. ID Management

-id fields are stored as text.
+2. ID Management - Id fields are stored as text.
 A custom script is used to fetch the last ID and auto-increment it by 1 for new entries and convert back it to string.

-# 3. Schema Preservation

-The existing database schema is kept intact to avoid altering the original structure while ensuring the project’s functionality.
+3. Schema Preservation - The existing database schema is kept intact to avoid altering the original structure while ensuring the project’s functionality.

 ## Prerequisites